Logo design by UNK Thompson Scholar graduate, Amy Markham

 • Assist with transition to college and persistence to graduation.

-The TSLC freshmen are housed together at UNK in Mantor Hall.
+The TSLC 1st-year students are housed together at UNK in Mantor Hall.
 Living together during the transition to college provides students the ability to build relationships alongside peers with the same academic and scholarship expectations.
-Sophomore, junior, and senior Thompson Scholars do not have a living requirement as part of the TSLC, but may be provided optional housing with Mantor Hall with fellow Thompson Scholars.
+2nd-year students, junior, and senior Thompson Scholars do not have a living requirement as part of the TSLC, but may be provided optional housing with Mantor Hall with fellow Thompson Scholars.

 Shared academic experiences provide Thompson Scholars the opportunity to develop intellectually with one another.
-Freshmen and sophomore Thompson Scholars take a number of classes together depending on academic level, including a freshmen seminar course taught by the TSLC staff.
-Freshmen are provided with detailed academic plans of upcoming TSLC classes to help them plan accordingly.
+1st-year and 2nd-year Thompson Scholars take a number of classes together depending on academic level, including a freshmen seminar course taught by the TSLC staff.
+1st-year students are provided with detailed academic plans of upcoming TSLC classes to help them plan accordingly.
 Classes offered by the TSLC vary from semester to semester, but have included general studies courses from all four academic colleges at UNK.

 The Thompson Scholars Learning Community also delivers social and academic programming for the community members; some programs are required for students based on academic level.
 Using the TSLC mission as a guide, the TSLC staff intentionally plans social events and educational sessions that promote student engagement, leadership development, and involvement at UNK and beyond.
 Outside of the TSLC Program offerings, all Thompson Scholars are also invited to participate in the student organization, Thompson Scholars United (TSU), which helps all Thompson Scholars stay linked across academic levels at UNK.